rspack-contrib/rspack-chain/README.md

 ## ChainedMap

-One of the core API interfaces in webpack-chain is a `ChainedMap`.
+One of the core API interfaces in rspack-chain is a `ChainedMap`.
 A `ChainedMap` operates similar to a JavaScript Map, with some conveniences for chaining and generating configuration.
 If a property is marked as being a `ChainedMap`, it will have an API and methods as described below: